pupil-labs/pupil-docs/user-docs/pupil-player.md

 In the following sections we provide a summary of plugins currently available and in Pupil Player.

 ### Visualization Plugins
-For the sake of clarity, we will call plugins with the `Vis` prefix **visualization** plugins.
+We will call plugins with the `Vis` prefix **visualization** plugins.
 These plugins are simple plugins, are mostly additive (or *not unique*), and directly operate on the gaze positions to produce visualizations.
 Other plugins like `Offline Surface Tracker` also produces visualizations, but will be discussed elsewhere due to the extent of its features.

 #### Vis Circle